mlochbaum/BQN/help/system.md

 ## `•`: System

-A prefix for system functions. `•listSys` gives a list of system values added in any BQN implementation.
+A prefix for system functions. `•listSys` gives a list of defined system value names.

 `•` is ignored when determining the role of the system value.